 The new building will add about 425,000 square feet of space for new laboratories, a research imaging facility, a research-focused outpatient clinic, offices and supporting infrastructure.
 The addition will bring our total research space to 1.4 million square feet, making us the largest pediatric research facility in the country.
-Construction is expected to begin in June 2012 with completion in summer 2015.
+Construction is began in June 2012 with completion expected in summer 2015.

 “Expanding our research space is essential to supporting our world-class faculty investigators,” said Arnold Strauss, MD, director of the Cincinnati Children’s Research Foundation.
 “These investigators are developing and evaluating breakthrough discoveries for patients.
 They work closely with clinical staff to apply those discoveries to improving the health of children here and throughout the world.“

 Strauss added that the building will serve as a bridge that joins research and patient care.

 “The new clinical sciences building will create a physical link between discoveries in laboratories and animal models in our current research facility and their application to patient care in our clinical locations.”